About Bluebell Florists

 For 13 years, Bluebell Florists was situated in a beautiful, little characterful cottage style stone building in the heart of Almondbury Village in Huddersfield.
 However due to needing more space, Bluebell Florists has relocated to larger workshop based premises.

 Although enjoying playing flower shop as a child, often creating flower displays outside my home with flowers picked from the garden and being obsessed with making rose petal perfume, the decision to pursue a career in floristry was awoken years later, inspired by a Coronation Street storyline.
-Natalie did literally wake up one morning unhappy in her job and decide that's it, flowers will make me happy and I'm going to become a florist.
+I did literally wake up one morning unhappy in my job and decide that's it, flowers will make me happy and I'm going to become a florist.

-A trip to Borders (remember Borders ? )to buy a load of floristry books took place that very day and after falling more and more in love with every page turned, Natalie very quickly enrolled on a floristry course and began a journey into the world of flowers.
+A trip to Borders (remember Borders ? )to buy a load of floristry books took place that very day and after falling more and more in love with every page turned, I very quickly enrolled on a floristry course and began a journey into the world of flowers.

 After completing a two year City and Guilds Floristry course and volunteering at a local Huddersfield Florist shop, all whilst working full time in a proper job, a little vacant shop was advertised for rent in Almondbury.
 With a great leap of faith and a bit of recklessness, a full time job office job was given up and a few months later Bluebell Florists was created.